 - 3. There shall be a Board of Governors to govern the affairs of the College in accordance with the terms of the Act and to manage the affairs of Corporation which are not by the Act or the General Bylaws required to be exercised by Corporation at a general meeting. - 4.
-The Board normally consists of ten persons: - (a) One member appointed by the St. Thomas More College Society;
+The Board normally consists of ten persons:

+(a) One member appointed by the St. Thomas More College Society;

-- (b) Three members of Corporation elected by the Corporation at an annual general meeting, from among the diocesan and eparchial representatives, alumni representatives and members-at-large; - (c) One member elected by and from the members of the Faculty Council who is also a member of both Faculty Council and Corporation; - (d) The President of the St. Thomas More College Students' Union (or designate); - (e) Three members elected by the Board, who if they are not members of Corporation shall be nominated by the Board for membership in Corporation at its next annual meeting under s.5 (g) or (h) of the Act and whose term as a member of Corporation shall coincide with his or her term as a member of the Board; and - (f) The President of the College; - (g) The Board may, at its discretion, appoint additional member(s) to ensure appropriate expertise and experience in its deliberations.
-Such member(s) shall serve until the next general meeting of Corporation. - (a) The members of the Board shall hold office for a term of up to three years, except: - (i) The Student member, during his or her term as President of the St. Thomas More College Students' Union who holds office for one year following the date of his or her election to the Board; and - (ii) The President, during his or her term as President of the College. - (b) The term for the members shall begin on the first day of January and end on the last day of December. - (c) The term on the Board for the President shall be the same as his or her term as President. - (d) The term for the President of the St. Thomas More College Students' Union shall begin on 1 April of the year of his or her election and end one year later on 31 March. - (e) The terms for the members of the Board, except the President, are limited to six consecutive years, except as provided in s.6(a).
+- (b) Three members of Corporation elected by the Corporation at an annual general meeting, from among the diocesan and eparchial representatives, alumni representatives and members-at-large; - (c) One member elected by and from the members of the Faculty Council who is also a member of both Faculty Council and Corporation; - (d) The President of the St. Thomas More College Students' Union (or designate); - (e) Three members elected by the Board, who if they are not members of Corporation shall be nominated by the Board for membership in Corporation at its next annual meeting under s.5 (g) or (h) of the Act and whose term as a member of Corporation shall coincide with their term as a member of the Board; and - (f) The President of the College; - (g) The Board may, at its discretion, appoint additional member(s) to ensure appropriate expertise and experience in its deliberations.
+Such member(s) shall serve until the next general meeting of Corporation. - 5. (a) The members of the Board shall hold office for a term of up to three years, except: - (i) The Student member, during their term as President of the St. Thomas More College Students' Union who holds office for one year following the date of their election to the Board; and - (ii) The President, during their term as President of the College. - (b) The term for the members shall begin on the first day of January and end on the last day of December. - (c) The term on the Board for the President shall be the same as their term as President. - (d) The term for the President of the St. Thomas More College Students' Union shall begin on 1 May of the year of their election and end one year later on 30 April. - (e) The terms for the members of the Board, except the President, are limited to six consecutive years, except as provided in s.6(a).